Traditional Persian residential architecture: Persian residential architecture

-Being farmers meant great calls, such as having hot summers, and cold winters.
-Iran’s traditional architecture is designed in proportion to its climatic conditions.
+The climate of Iran poses many challenges for residents, such as hot summers and cold winters.
+Traditional architecture has thus been designed in proportion to its environmental conditions.
 The continued design and existence of traditional homes amidst the preponderance of mid-rise apartments in Iran's ongoing modernisation projects is testament to a strong connection and identification with Persian architectural heritage.

 Iran's old city fabric is composed of narrow winding streets called koocheh with high walls of adobe and brick, often roofed at various intervals.
 This form of urban design, which used to be commonplace in Iran, is an optimal form of architecture that minimizes the expansion of arid regions and the effects of storms.
 It also maximizes daytime shades, and insulates the urban fabric from severe winter temperatures of the Iranian Plateau.

 Religious beliefs coupled with the necessity to defend cities against frequent foreign invasions encouraged traditional Persian residential architects to create inward seeking designs amidst these narrow complicated koochehs, weaving tightly knit residential neighborhoods.
 Thus, the house becomes the container as opposed to the contained.
 These houses possess an innate system of protection: they all have enclosed gardens with maximum privacy, preventing any view into the house from the outside world.
 Hence, residential architecture in Persia was designed in a way to provide maximum protection to the inhabitants during times of tension and danger, while furnishing a microcosm of tranquillity that protected this inner Persian "paradise garden".

 Neighborhoods in old Persian cities often formed around shrines of popular saints.
 All public facilities such as baths, houses of mourning (takyehs), teahouses, administration offices, and schools were to be found within the neighborhood itself.
-In addition to the main bazaar of the city, each neighborhood often had its own bazaar-cheh as well (i.e. “little bazaar”), as well as its own ab anbar (or public water reservoir), which provided the neighborhood with clean water.
+In addition to the main bazaar of the city, each neighborhood often had its own bazaar-cheh (i.e. “little bazaar”), as well as its own ab anbar (or public water reservoir), which provided the neighborhood with clean water.
 Qazvin, for example, had over 100 such reservoirs before being modernized with city plumbing in modern times.